laallein/origamIM/README.md

 Allein, Liesbeth, Maria Mihaela Trusca, and Marie-Francine Moens.
 "Interpretation modeling: Social grounding of sentences by reasoning over their implicit moral judgments." _Artificial Intelligence_ (2024).

-Please both papers when using the origamIM dataset.
+Please cite both papers when using the origamIM dataset.

 ## Data